 - If you do not have a meal plan but want to take a to-go meal, you will need to buy into the program for $5.

 - Once you have enrolled in the program, you can start taking your meals to-go.
-Let a cashier at McAlister or Schilletter dining hall know that you would like to use a to-go meal before you swipe or tap your card.
+Let a cashier at The Dish at McAlister or Schilletter Dining Hall know that you would like to use a to-go meal before you swipe or tap your card.

 - Hand your OZZI token to the cashier to exchange it for a clean reusable to-go container.

 - Fill and use your clean container for your dining hall to-go meal.

 - When finished, empty your container of any leftover food, napkins, etc.

 - Bring your used container to an OZZI return machine at either McAlister or Schilletter Dining Hall, and follow the return instructions on the machine.